haberdashPI/vscode-master-key/notes.md

     these look different, and a treated as two separate bindings

-    we need to support multiple flags on prefix
+    working on code in keybindingProcessing.ts, but we need to deal with a clear error message that uses the prefix
 - more context information available to computedArgs

 Next up